 What you will learn

-- From the perspective of a business professional, how to structure, manage, and leverage data and systems in support of business goals
+- How to structure, manage, and leverage data and systems in support of business goals.

 Courses in this program